 - Related to culture or mindset, such as attitudes to new technologies.

-Capability development is a broad term, but in the workplace it comes to life through learning and development programs focused on building skills.
+Workplace learning is a broad term, but in the workplace it comes to life through development programs focused on building skills.
 These could be eLearning tools or regular training and graduate programs.

-Important steps for building a capability development strategy
+Important steps for building a positive learning environment

 1. Foster a culture of development.

-Tools are a core part of developing your team's capability, but attitudes and behaviours are what will make or break the success of your tools.
+Tools are a core part of developing your team's understanding, but attitudes and behaviours are what will make or break the success of your tools.